Da’Maya had an earache and a swollen throat, and her mom, Sywanda, noticed she was uncharacteristically sleepy in church.

-When a biopsy suggested cancer, Da’Maya was immediately referred to St. Jude Children’s Research Hospital, where the diagnosis was confirmed.
-It was rhabdomyosarcoma, a cancer affecting soft tissues.
+When a biopsy suggested cancer, Da’Maya was immediately referred to St. Jude Children’s Research Hospital in Memphis, Tennessee.

-Da’Maya would start 42 weeks of intensive treatment including chemotherapy and radiation therapy, but first, she had to undergo a tracheotomy surgery.
-Radiation would likely cause the tumor to swell before shrinking it, and this could potentially compromise her ability to breathe.
+But first, she had to undergo a tracheotomy surgery, because radiation would likely cause the tumor to swell before shrinking it, and this could compromise her ability to breathe.

-Da’Maya still has several months of treatment left, but she’s staying upbeat.
-She loves painting with St. Jude Child Life Specialists.
-And Sywanda, a teacher, is pleased her daughter can keep up with her schoolwork thanks to the St. Jude School Program by Chili’s.
+And Sywanda, a teacher, was pleased her daughter could keep up with schoolwork thanks to the St. Jude School Program by Chili’s.